oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Microsoft Teams      | Enabled         | To enable both internal and external collaboration.
 Microsoft To Do      | Disabled        | To reduce the risk of user entering sensitive data into external lists.
 ‎Microsoft Viva Insights (formerly MyAnalytics)‎ | Enabled | Provides users with details about their usage of Office 365.
 Microsoft 365 Group  | Enabled | External collaboration will be conducted in Microsoft Teams and SharePoint Online, which relies on Microsoft 365 groups.
-Agencies should only select agencies that they trust to collaborate with after completing a risk assessment.
+Organisations should only select organisations that they trust to collaborate with after completing a risk assessment.
 Modern Authentication | Enabled | Modern authentication is a group of technologies that combines authentication, authorisation and conditional access policies to secure an Office 365 tenant.
 Enabling of Modern Authentication provides ability to use Multi Factor Authentication.
 News                 | Disabled        | To prevent the display of Office 365 content and external news articles together in Edge.
 ‎Office‎ installation options | Enabled  | To manage the update and deployment of Office updates and components.